 Scott McLaughlin Bio

-One of the most successful racers in the history of Australian Supercars, McLaughlin jumped at the chance to move to the United States and compete full-time for Team Penske in the NTT INDYCAR SERIES in 2021.
+Following one of the most successful stints in the history of Australian Supercars, McLaughlin jumped at the chance to move to the United States and compete full-time for Team Penske in the NTT INDYCAR SERIES in 2021.
 Racing the No. 3 Chevrolet, McLaughlin captured the INDYCAR SERIES Rookie of the Year Award, as he became the first Team Penske driver to win the honor since its inception in 1979.
-In his four INDYCAR seasons competing for Team Penske, McLaughlin has scored seven wins, and his nine NTT P1 Pole Awards has extended his reign as the best qualifier in team history with 69 career pole positions, including his Supercars career totals.
+In his five INDYCAR seasons competing for Team Penske, McLaughlin has scored seven wins, and his 10 NTT P1 Pole Awards have extended his reign as the best qualifier in team history when including his Supercars career totals.

 McLaughlin Key Accomplishments